voltaroi/apiSocial/README.md

     -Posts and comments
     -Secure API endpoints

+Installation:

+    -make the command: composer install
+    -You can directly import the database with the "forum.sql" file

 API Documentation:

     -For detailed information about API requests and responses, please refer to Swagger.html located in the project directory.